 Well, I guess what you really want to know by coming to this page is why I’m qualified to write this blog and give this advice.
-To begin with, I’ve worked the last eight years for a wonderful Kansas City Internet consultancy, DEG.
+To begin with, I’ve worked over ten years for a wonderful Kansas City Internet consultancy, DEG.
 Within this single company I’ve worn several hats and gone up through the ranks from front desk to traffic coordinator to trainer to my current position of Special Projects Manager.

 Through my current role I’ve been blessed with being able to work directly and personally with eight nonprofits, six of which are fundraising events.
-These events include two of the biggest black-tie galas in KC (Jazzoo and Treads & Threads), Red Ball for the American Red Cross, and adult Halloween party, an Ugly Sweater party, and Back in the Swing Retail Therapy.
+These events include two of the biggest black-tie galas in KC (Jazzoo and Treads & Threads), Red Ball for the American Red Cross, HillOween (an adult Halloween Party), The Ugly Christmas Sweater party, Jared Coones Memorial 5K Run/Walk and Back in the Swing Retail Therapy.
 I’ve also been indirectly involved through content migration, consulting and training with other nonprofits and businesses as well.

 Working with these events I’ve helped them grow their web presence through websites, mobile sites, email marketing, Facebook pages, Twitter handles, and other tools.
 I’m also privileged to sit on the steering committee for four of these events, so I’m involved in planning an event beyond the web presence.